2020PB/police-brutality/reports/Oregon.md

 ### Federal officer tackle man to the ground | July 24th

-Footage shows a man walking down the street.
+Footage shows a man walking down the street at 3rd and Salmon.
 Two federal officers charge up behind him and tackle him to the ground.
 From protester response, it appears that the man was not a protester.

 tags: arrest, bystander, tackle

 id: or-portland-156

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**